thijssnelleman/automated-reproducibility/reviews/Examining the robustness of Physics-Informed Neural Networks to noise for Inverse Problems.md

 The LLM has found results for the experiment and they are summarised in a table below.
 For each cell in the table, please update the values if they are incorrect.
 If values are missing or should be seperated, please add new rows at the bottom.
 If a JSON structure is shown, please adapt the values behind each key if incorrect, and if values are missing add keys accordingly.

+Author comment: The results are superficial and lacking in detail.

 The results of the experiment are as follows:

 {
     "2D Taylor-Green vortex data (This work)": {
         "Prediction accuracy (RMSE)": "The FEM/SLSQP model consistently outperforms both PINN models (pure PINN and PINN/FEM) across all tested noise levels (Figure 3, Page 13).", "Parameter accuracy": "The FEM/SLSQP model provides estimates that are much closer to the ground truth and more stable.
 PINN models show a tendency to estimate a lower viscosity, and their performance degrades significantly with higher noise (Figure 3, Page 13)."
     }
 }

-The results are superficial and lacking in detail.

 #### General